-Basic and diluted earning (loss) per share
+Basic and diluted income (loss) per share

-The Company presents basic and diluted earning (loss) per share data for its common shares, calculated by dividing the earning (loss) attributable to common shareholders of the Company by the weighted average number of common shares outstanding during the year.
-Diluted earning (loss) per share is determined by adjusting the income (loss) attributable to common shareholders and the weighted average number of common shares outstanding for the effects of all dilutive potential common shares.
-However, the calculation of diluted earning (loss) per share excludes the effects of various conversions and exercise of options and warrants that would be anti-dilutive.
+The Company presents basic and diluted income (loss) per share data for its common shares, calculated by dividing the loss attributable to common shareholders of the Company by the weighted average number of common shares outstanding during the year.
+Diluted income (loss) per share is determined by adjusting the income (loss) attributable to common shareholders and the weighted average number of common shares outstanding for the effects of all dilutive potential common shares.
+However, the calculation of diluted income (loss) per share excludes the effects of various conversions and exercise of options and warrants that would be anti-dilutive.